-Mirela Temo, Ealing Education Adviser and lead for ECT's, EMA and RE provides support to Religious Education teachers as part of her fulltime role, and this allows for the gathering of helpful information and data on schools supported within an academic year.
+Mirela Temo and Corinne Gill, officers serving Ealing Education, provides support to Religious Education teachers as part of their fulltime roles, and this allows for the gathering of helpful information and data on schools supported within an academic year.

 SACRE also depends on the support of the Ealing Education team in sharing data, Ofsted report analysis, and anecdotal evidence relevant to this monitoring and supporting role.